 Incorrect.
 Defense-in-depth specifically requires multiple layers rather than eliminating them.

-DTo ensure that if one security layer is compromised, the attack is still contained by subsequent layers
+DTo ensure that if one layer fails, others contain the attack

 Correct.
 Defense-in-depth implements multiple overlapping security controls so that compromise of one layer does not grant an attacker full system access.